-Some of these complaints may seem frivolous, but doctors need to take them seriously.
-A complaint against you from a patient, colleague, employee, employer, competitor, hospital or other healthcare company could jeopardize your career and your future.
-If a complaint is filed against you, it is essential to get help immediately from a knowledgeable, experienced Florida license defense attorney for doctors who will know how to respond effectively to the allegations and be able to help protect your license, reputation and career.
+Therefore, as soon as you become aware that a complaint has been filed against you, you should seek the help of a knowledgeable, experienced Florida license defense attorney for doctors.
+A qualified license defense attorney will know how to respond effectively to the allegations and be able to help protect your license, reputation and career.

 Investigation of a Florida Medical Malpractice Complaint

 The Florida Department of Health investigates complaints and reports filed against physicians for alleged instances of medical malpractice, which is defined in Florida law as the failure of a practitioner to provide “that level of care, skill, and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar health care providers.”

 When a complaint is filed, an investigator from the Florida Department of Health (FDOH) is assigned to review it for possible violations of Florida’s Medical Practice Act.
 Usually, the investigator will notify you of the complaint and ask to discuss it with you.
 We recommend providing strong written response through an experienced medical license defense attorney rather than independently providing a statement.

 Unfortunately, some physicians ignore this notification, not realizing that their lack of response, or even an ineffective response, can have serious repercussions.
 Whereas a thorough response written by an experienced Florida medical license defense attorney can allow the Prosecution Services Unit attorney to either close the case for legal insufficiency or recommend closure to the Probable Cause Panel, an ineffective response can lead to an administrative complaint being filed.